Welcome to The Storied Recipe!

 Why is this version considered "instant"?

-- Many versions of malpua call for dried milk curds/solids (called Khoya) or soft paneer.
+- Many versions of Malpua call for dried milk curds/solids (called Khoya) or soft paneer.
 These are added to the flour (maida) along with the other ingredients.
-Then, the malpua batter is fermented for at least an hour to sometimes even overnight.
+Then, the Malpua batter is fermented for at least an hour or sometimes even overnight.
 In these recipes, you can’t skip the fermentation.
 The fermentation is critical to the malpua’s rise and light/fluffy texture.

 - However, Rai’s recipe uses milk powder and milk instead of Khoya or paneer.
-Baking powder create the rise and lightness in Rai’s version.
+Baking powder creates the rise and lightness in Rai’s version.

-- She does suggests resting the thin batter while you make the syrup and before deep frying, but it’s not necessary to add any time to the process for resting/fermenting.
+- She does suggest resting the thin batter while you make the syrup and before deep frying, but it’s not necessary to add any time to the process for resting/fermenting.

 Tips for Frying Malpua